Accel: Is being big sufficient anymore?

 “Our angle is extra community-oriented; normally, the companion on [a company’s] board acts because the door to the Accel community,” provides Botteri.
 “If a founder says, “I need to optimize sales,’ I placed them in touch with the employer in the portfolio that does that first-rate.”

-Accel additionally runs events for its portfolio to inspire the companies to share first-class practice — from the big scale, like “Cloud One”, an annual summit in New York for Accel’s SaaS agencies, to the nearby, like a knowledge-sharing breakfast collection hosted at its London workplace.
+Accel additionally runs events for its portfolio to inspire the companies to share first-class practices — from the big scale, like “Cloud One”, an annual summit in New York for Accel’s SaaS agencies, to the nearby, like a knowledge-sharing breakfast collection hosted at its London workplace.

 How does Europe stack up?